Starkville to Meridian - Serving Central and East Mississippi

 Black Coated Chain Link

-Property managers on the Cotton District and University Drive corridor choose black coated chain link for MSU rental perimeters because it reads clean on smaller lots, holds up to tenant foot traffic, and keeps parking pads and service paths visible without a solid privacy wall.
+If you manage rentals on the Cotton District or University Drive corridor, black coated chain link is a smart perimeter for you - it reads clean on smaller lots, shrugs off tenant foot traffic, and keeps your parking pads and service paths visible without putting up a solid privacy wall.

 Galvanized Chain Link